eshanis/mm-github-pages-starter/_posts/2020-07-21-html-linking-to-sections-on-the-same-page.md

     When you click on "back to top" at the bottom of the page, it takes you directly to the top of the page

+    Use the "id" tag at the section you want to link and "#" before the name when specifying "href= "

     <section>
       <ul>
         <!-- Link to every section in the page -->